eclipse-openj9/openj9-omr/doc/compiler/debug/DebugCounters.md

 3: callSites/notInlined     |        2000 |     20.00% |  __   3 __
 ```

 The first column is the raw counter values.
 To the right are additional columns that give ratios between counters.
 In this example, the second column has a header of "__ 1__" meaning that the values below are relative to counter #1.
 The rightmost column just lists the counter numbers again, making it easier visually to follow the (sometimes very long) lines horizontally.
-Note that the jitted code would only contain counters 2 & 3, and the denominator (1) is computed from them.
+Note that the compiled code would only contain counters 2 & 3, and the denominator (1) is computed from them.

 ### Colon